Consent to research: Sharing information

 - 6. You should give people any further information they ask for.
 This might include a copy of the protocol approved by a research ethics committee (subject to considerations of confidentiality, commercial privilege or the possible undermining of the purpose of the study).
 You should make sure people have the details of an individual or organisation they can contact to discuss the research project and get further information.

 4 Information & consent forms.
-Guidance for researchers and reviewers (National Research Ethics Service, 2009)
+Guidance for researchers and reviewers (pdf) (National Research Ethics Service, 2011)

 Explaining research (National Research Ethics Service, 2008)